United Arab Emirates at the Olympics

 The United Arab Emirates have competed in eight Summer Olympic Games.
-They have never appeared in any Winter Games.
-The UAE won their first medal at the 2004 Summer Olympics in Greece.
+They will compete in the Winter Olympics for the first time at the 2026 Winter Olympics.
+The United Arab Emirates won their first medal at the 2004 Summer Olympics in Greece.

 The United Arab Emirates National Olympic Committee was formed in 1979.
 They were recognized by the IOC in 1980.